sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

 ## Exercise 2: Configure CI-CD

  Now that the connection is established, we will manually map the Azure endpoint and Azure Container Registry to build and release definitions.
+We will also deploy the dacpac to mhcdb database so that the schema is set for the backend.

  >Note : You will encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build/ release definition.
 This is due to a recent change in the VSTS Release Management API.
 While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the Azure Subscription field and click the Refresh icon next to it.
 Once the field is refreshed, you can select the endpoint from the drop down.